Overview of the Assessment

 Most figures in the U.S. history web results show two data points in 2001—one in which accommodations were permitted and one in which they were not.
 While results for both 2001 samples are presented, comparisons between 2001 and 2014 are based on the accommodated samples of both years.
 When results for students with disabilities are presented, only the accommodated sample data are shown.
 Accommodations were not offered prior to 2001.

 NAEP has established policies and procedures to maximize the inclusion of all students in the assessment.
 Every effort is made to ensure that all selected students who are capable of participating meaningfully in the assessment are assessed.
-While some students with disabilities (SD) and/or English language learners (ELL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
-Still other SD and/or ELL students selected by NAEP may not be able to participate.
-Local school authorities determine whether SD/ELL students require accommodations or should be excluded because they cannot be assessed.
-The percentage of SD and/or ELL students who are excluded from NAEP assessments varies from one jurisdiction to another and within a jurisdiction over time.
+While some students with disabilities (SD) and/or English learners (EL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
+Still other SD and/or EL students selected by NAEP may not be able to participate.
+Local school authorities determine whether SD/EL students require accommodations or should be excluded because they cannot be assessed.

 See additional information about the percentages of special-needs students identified, excluded, and assessed at the national level.

 Differences between scale scores and between percentages that are discussed in the results take into account the standard errors associated with the estimates.
 Comparisons are based on statistical tests that consider both the magnitude of the difference between the group average scores or percentages and the standard errors of those statistics.
 Throughout the results, differences between scores or between percentages are discussed only when they are significant from a statistical perspective.